anoff/blog/_posts/2018-07-31-diagrams-with-plantuml.md

 Instead make use of the PlantUML [proxy service](http://plantuml.com/server) as described in [this stackoverflow discussion](https://stackoverflow.com/questions/32203610/how-to-integrate-uml-diagrams-into-gitlab-or-github).
 The way this works is that instead of passing the PlantUML server the diagram content within the URL we define a _remote URL_ where the content can be fetched from e.g. `http://www.plantuml.com/plantuml/proxy?src=https://raw.github.com/plantuml/plantuml-server/master/src/main/webapp/resource/test2diagrams.txt`.
 This URL can be embedded in an HTML `<img>` tag or within Markdown image syntax `![]()`.
 To leverage this feature when using GitHub, simply point the _remote URL_ to a raw link of the PlantUML diagram in your repository.

+You can see this method in action in the [plantbuddy](https://github.com/anoff/plantbuddy#main-features) and [techradar](https://github.com/anoff/techradar#design) projects of my GitHub account.

 The following diagram shows what will happen when you open a Markdown page hosted on GitHub that contains such a link:

 ![sequence diagram showing how PlantUML proxy service works]({{ site.baseurl }}/img/assets/plantuml/diagrams/dist/plantuml-proxy.svg)